 You create purchase orders in the Purchase Orders application.
 Purchase orders can be generated automatically by purchase requisitions and by requests for quotations.
-You can also create loan orders for parts that you receive on temporary loan from a supplier.
+You can also create borrow orders for parts that you borrow from a supplier.

 Creation of purchasing records